TheDolentCity/jotun/src/content/docs/operations/operation-dust-demon.md

 ### Naval Forces

-One Greathammer drop ship will arrive ten minutes after the pilots arrive on the surface to retrieve the pilots, their jotun, the research personnel, and any captured hostiles.
+One Greathammer drop ship alloted for evacuation.

 ### Ground Forces

-The following pilots will be deployed along with their jotun:
+Three jotun pilots alloted for operation:

-- Atris 'ARC' COTTE
+- Atris `ARC` COTTE
-- Dak 'CINDER' Breacher
+- Dak `CINDER` Breacher
-- Lesie 'PHOTON' Everson
+- Lesie `PHOTON` Everson

 ## Execution of Operation

-#### Deployment
+### Deployment

 Pilot and Jotun deployed via Bifrost pod.

-#### Evacuation
+### Evacuation

-One Greathammer drop ship will arrive ten minutes after the pilots arrive on the surface.
+One Greathammer drop ship will arrive ten minutes after the pilots arrive on the surface to retrieve the pilots, their jotun, the research personnel, and any captured hostiles.

-## Operation Details

-- `[DEPLOYMENT]` Pilot and Jotun deployed via Bifrost pod.
-- `[EVACUATION]` A drop ship will arrive ten minutes after you are deployed to retrieve you, your Jotun, and the research personnel.
-- `[ENVIRONMENT]` Venus is a partially terraformed planet with a gravity similar to Earth's.
-It has an atmosphere with oxygen, but very low amounts so extended exposure requires a vacc-suit to survive.
-In addition, Meteorology reports indicate a storm is imminent.
-Expect high, hot winds and lots of dust.

-## Location Details
+## Operation Location

 Venus is a partially terraformed planet with a gravity similar to Earth's.
 It has an atmosphere with oxygen, but very low amounts so extended exposure requires a vacc-suit to survive.